After you arranged your hotel in Porto, you’re on your way to discover the city.

 Schedule in the direction Passeio Alegre (at Foz) to Infante (at Ribeira) during week days:

-Or you can make a quick visit (who am I kidding?
-You’ll never want to leave) to the theme park World of Discoveries.
-And if you don’t like to wait you can buy a skip-the-line entry ticket to World of Discoveries and speed through the entrance.
+Or you can make a quick visit to the theme park World of Discoveries.
+And if you don’t like to wait you can buy the online ticket to World of Discoveries and speed through the entrance.

 TRAM LINE no. 18: Roundtrip between Massarelos and Carmo